tuckmeng/Collatz/README.md

 # Summary

-Collatz Conjecture says for any number n, if it's odd, apply 3n+1 and if it's even, divide by 2 and eventually, you will get 4, 2, 1 as the 3 numbers in a continuing series.
+Collatz Conjecture says for any number n, if it's odd, apply 3n+1 and if it's even, divide by 2 and eventually, you will get a continuing series of the same numbers.
 It asks you to prove it for all whole numbers.

 # My Simple Thoughts